SampleEnvironment/SECoP/protocol/issues/015c start stop pause shutdown.rst

 When this command is sent, and the triggered action is finished (status in idle mode), it is safe to switch off the related device.

-*Proposal: In general, several modules have a common shutdown command.
-We should use a enable module instead and introduce a Enable interface class.
-See Issue 22: Enable Module instead of Shutdown Command*
+*remark: this issue is closed officially.
+However, there is an alternative proposal for implementing the shutdown function, see issue 22: Enable Module instead of Shutdown Command*